C.D. FAS: 2010s to present

 Following the acquisition of the club, FAS hired Ecuadorian Octavio Zambrano to manage the team.
 This was followed by the signings of players such as Mexican Luis Ángel Mendoza, Colombians Yílmar Filigrana and Juan Camilo Salazar, local players Rubén Marroquín, Marvin Marquez and Roberto Dominguez.
 This led to FAS winning the 2022 Apertura title, defeating first time finalist Jocoro 2–0, thanks to goals from Rudy Clavel and Yílmar Filigrana.
+On 26 December 2024, it was reported on El Grafico that CD FAS owner AMG Sports had relinquished their ownership to Ssports Inc.

 Stadium

+Club Deportivo FAS has played in the following stadium venues: